 €€€ | Sushi | Rooftop Terrace

-Yes, this is a Japenese restaurant – get over it.
-It is a really cool restaurant with an incredible bar, beautiful interior design, and an incredible rooftop terrace.
-You don’t have to eat sushi in Rome, but it is worth a drink and when you see some of the apps you’ll probably end up ordering dinner.
+Yes, this is a Japanese restaurant—unexpected, I know.
+But it is a really cool restaurant with a great bar, beautiful interior design, and an incredible rooftop terrace.
+You don’t have to eat sushi in Rome, but it is worth a drink and when you see some of the appetizers you’ll probably end up ordering dinner.

 This is a really cool place and you will find yourself surrounded by locals and locals only.
 Great for a longer stay in Rome when you may get tired of carbs or for someone that comes to the city frequently.

 Address: Via della Fontanella di Borghese, 48

 € | Street Food/Market | Kids | Lunch Only

 My office is just a block from this market and I eat lunch here almost daily when I am in Rome.
 Mercato Monte D’oro is a tiny little lunch market and you’ll find a pasta place front and center when you walk in.